 We fund research into hearing loss and tinnitus for the discovery and development of new medical treatments to:

-- protect and restore hearing
+- restore hearing

 - silence tinnitus.

 Find out more information about the different opportunities and how to apply below.
 The details of new calls for applications for each grant will be provided several months before the application deadline.

 If you would like to be notified of new grant calls, please email firstname.lastname@example.org and request to be added to our research mailing list.

 Our Fellowship scheme aims to build research capacity in hearing research, by supporting the career development of the UK’s most talented new ‘investigators’ towards becoming independent scientists.